JackBekket/Hellper/lib/langchain/README_GENERATED.md

 This function initializes a new agent with the provided API token, model name, and base URL.
 It creates a new OpenAI LLM instance using the provided parameters and runs a thread using the agent.RunThread function.
 The function returns a new ChatSessionGraph object containing the conversation buffer and the output text.

 ### ContinueAgent Function:
-This function continues an existing agent with the provided API token, model name, base URL, and user prompt.
-It creates a new OpenAI LLM instance using the provided parameters and runs a thread using the agent.RunThread function, passing the existing conversation buffer as input.
-The function returns a new ChatSessionGraph object containing the updated conversation buffer and the output text.
+This function continues an existing agent with the provided API token, model name, base URL, user prompt, and state.
+It creates a new OpenAI LLM instance using the provided parameters and runs a thread using the agent.RunThread function with the provided state.
+The function returns a new ChatSessionGraph object containing the conversation buffer and the output text.